-The student's degree award date is the date the CCAF Administrative Center receives all final documents and the submitted CCAF Student Action Request for the student's intent to graduate.
+The student's degree award date is the date CCAF receives all final documents and the submitted CCAF Student Action Request for the student's intent to graduate.

-Students should not assume CCAF AAS degree requirements are automatically completed upon successful completion of required courses via a civilian college or university or that this is the date they will be a CCAF graduate.
+Students should not assume CCAF AAS degree requirements are automatically completed upon successful completion of required courses from an other institution or that this is the date they will be a CCAF graduate.
 The student MUST satisfy all requirements, including submitting the intent graduate, before the close out of an Enlisted Performance Report (EPR) or individual award.
 CCAF's policy is not to backdate any student's graduation date to satisfy requirements for promotion, Senior Rater Endorsement, EPR, award packages, etc. Once a degree has been awarded, the degree title or graduation date will not be changed.